- 2 cups short-grain Japanese rice

 - 1/4 cup sugar

 How to make this recipe

-- Meanwhile, in a small nonreactive saucepan, combine the vinegar, sugar and salt.
-Bring to a boil over moderate heat, stirring to dissolve the sugar.
-Let cool.
+- Meanwhile, in a small saucepan, combine the sake-mash vinegar, rice vinegar, sugar and salt and warm over moderate heat, stirring to dissolve the sugar.

 - Transfer the rice to a very large bowl.
 Sprinkle 1/2 cup of the seasoned vinegar all over the rice: Drizzle onto a spatula while waving the spatula back and forth.
 Using a slicing motion with the spatula, gently separate the rice grains while mixing in the seasoning.
 Fan the rice while mixing it to help it dry.
 Wipe down any stray grains from the side of the bowl.
 Cover the rice with a damp towel to keep warm.

 Crab: Meat from Dungeness, blue or king crabs is best.
 Pick over the meat for bits of shell.

 Tuna: If a piece of tuna is sinewy, simply scrape the meat off the sinews with a sharp knife.